oniseun/dealer/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## How to use

+1.  `nvm use` to pick up the node version used

+2.  `npm install` to install all dependencies

+3. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
+The database lives in a local file `database.sqlite3`.

+4. Then run `npm start` which should start both the server

+5. Head to swagger ui `http://localhost:3001/api-docs/#/` to play around with the api

+6. Head to `http://localhost:3001/` to make requests to the endpoints